Inflectra/spira-documentation/docs/Spira-User-Manual/Risks-Management.md

 ### Cloning Risks

-To create a clone of an existing risk or set of risks, select the check-boxes of the risks you want to copy and then click Edit \>
-"***Clone***".
-This will make a copy of the current risk with its name suffixed with '... - Copy' to distinguish itself from the original.
-Any file attachments and mitigations will also be copied along with the risk itself.
+To create a clone of an existing risk or set of risks, select the check-boxes of the risks you want to copy and then click Edit  "**Clone**".
+This makes a copy of the current risk with '... - Copy' added at the end of its name.
+When cloning the risks please be aware of the following:

+- file attachments are copied
+- risk mitigations are cloned
+- tasks associated to the risk are also cloned and associated to the new risk
+- an association between the original risk and cloned risk is created

 ### Exporting Risks